-Divorce can be a long and stressful situation for all the parties involved in a Utah divorce and specifically the children.
+Divorce can be a long and stressful situation for all the parties involved and specifically the children.
 Often the parents are not able to agree on major issues involved with the termination of the marriage, children being commonly the most contested portion of a divorce .
 A contested divorce is a divorce in which the spouses are unable to reach an agreement on at least one issue related to the termination of their marriage.
-When a couple enter the divorce process and cannot agree on major issues, they must go to court and ask the court to resolve their differences for them.
+When a couple enters the divorce process and cannot agree on major issues, they must go to court and ask the court to resolve their differences for them.

 Have you already been served?

 If you have been served with divorce papers and there are issues that either party is contesting DON’T WAIT .
 The law in Utah requires only a 20 day time frame to respond to the petition after being served.
 If you live out of state you have 30 days to respond to the Petition.